 “No matter what people tell you, words and ideas can change the world.” – Robin Williams

 For many, even five years after his death, it is hard to believe that the man who brought so many characters to life on-screen is no more.
 Robin Williams was initially best known for his distinctive stand-up comedy, and this itself landed him some iconic roles.
 With that, the actor went from being a comedian to an extremely successful actor, landing four Oscar nominations and winning one for his supporting role in ‘Good Will Hunting.’

 On August 11, 2014, when he was 63 years old, he was found dead in his home, with the cause of death being suicide via asphyxiation.
 It was later revealed that he had been struggling with depression and had even started attending a 12-step program for drug abuse.
 Meryl Steep paid her tribute to him by saying that she found it really hard to imagine how someone with his level of energy was not with them anymore, and even his co-star, Matt Damon, from ‘Good Will Hunting,’ expressed his gratitude by claiming that he owes all of his success to him.

 “We are all of us stars, and we deserve to twinkle.” – Marilyn Monroe

-A new Marilyn Monroe biopic, titled ‘Blonde’, is right around the corner and there’s a reason why it has been titled that.
-Popularly known as the “blonde bombshell” of Hollywood, her career peaked in the 1950s and she soon became a popular sex symbol.
-She was often associated with the “dumb blonde” stereotype and this later even affected her movie choices.
-Even so, many of her films gained immense acclaim and success, especially ‘Some Like It Hot’, which got her Golden Globe for Best Actress.
+A new Marilyn Monroe biopic, titled ‘Blonde,’ is right around the corner, and there’s a reason why it has been titled that.
+Popularly known as the “blonde bombshell” of Hollywood, her career peaked in the 1950s, and she soon became a popular sex symbol.
+She was often associated with the “dumb blonde” stereotype, and this later even affected her movie choices.
+Even so, many of her films gained immense acclaim and success, especially ‘Some Like It Hot,’ which got her a Golden Globe for Best Actress.